 How we use your information

-This privacy notice explains why this GP Practice collects information about you, and how that information may be used.
+This information here (also known as a fair processing notice) explains why the practice collects information about you and how that information may be used.

-Health care professionals maintain records about your health and any treatment or care you have received within the NHS (e.g. NHS Hospital Trust, GP Surgery, Walk-in clinic, etc.).
-These records help to provide the best possible healthcare.
+The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. Hospital, GP Surgery, Walk-in clinic, etc.).
+These records help to provide you with the best possible healthcare.

 - Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc.